ddev/ddev.com/README.md

 | `npm run textlint`     | Run textlint on content collections                |
 | `npm run textlint:fix` | Apply fixable updates to resolve texlint errors    |

 ### Local Development Setup

+1. Run `cp .env.example .env` to create a `.env` file for environment variables.
+(Don’t check this in!)
+2. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
+3. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.

+#### DDEV setup

+DDEV already has all the dependencies included.

+1. Run `ddev start && ddev npm install` to set up the project’s dependencies.
+Then `ddev npm run build`.
+If anything fails then run `ddev npm cache clean --force && ddev npm install && ddev restart`.
+This should be a one time setup.
+3. `ddev npm run build` can be found at https://<projectname>.ddev.site and `ddev npm run dev` is found at https://<projectname>.ddev.site:4321.The dev server has Vite HMR (hot module reloading) among other features.
+The site will automatically refresh as you work on it, displaying errors in the relevant terminal or browser console.

+To generate a static copy of the site, run `ddev npm run build`.
+The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
+You can preview locally by running `ddev npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

+#### Setup without DDEV

 Check out the project in your favorite Node.js environment, ideally running [`nvm`](https://github.com/nvm-sh/nvm).
 We’ll install dependencies, add a GitHub API key, and run a local dev server with a hot-reloading browser URL.

 1. Run `nvm use` to make sure you’re running an appropriate Node.js version.
 2. Run `npm install` to set up the project’s dependencies.
-3. Run `cp .env.example .env` to create a `.env` file for environment variables.
-(Don’t check this in!)
-4. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
-5. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.
-6. Run `npm run dev` to start Astro’s dev server.
+3. Run `npm run dev` to start Astro’s dev server.
+If it fails then run `npm cache clean --force && npm install && npm run dev`.
-7. Visit the URL displayed in your terminal.
-(Probably `http://127.0.0.1:3000/`.)
-The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).
+4. Visit the URL displayed in your terminal.
+(Probably `http://localhost:4321/`.)
+The site will automatically refresh as you work on it, displaying errors in the relevant terminal or browser console.

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

+#### Switching from Without DDEV to with DDEV

+Make sure to delete your `node_modules/` directory and run `ddev npm install`.
+The change in architecture can create odd issues otherwise.

 ## Managing Content